• Skip to primary navigation

 Chopped shallots frying in a frying pan.

-Melt the butter in olive oil and stir fry the finely chopped shallots for about 3 minutes on a moderate heat until they start to soften.
-Don’t let them brown.
+Melt the butter in olive oil and stir fry the finely chopped shallots for about 3 minutes on moderate heat until they start to soften.
+Don't let them brown.

 Chopped asparagus stalks frying with shallots.